 There are a number of reporting requirements that are embedded in CMMs or other WCPFC decisions, which oblige CCMs to submit information or data to the Secretariat during 2017.
 The Secretariat has prepared an updated checklist to assist CCMs with quickly identifying these requirements (694.79 KB)(65.85 KB).

-At WCPFC13, the Commission approved the Terms for a Review of the Compliance Monitoring Scheme (CMS) (WCPFC13 Summary Report, paragraph 142 & Attachment H).
+At WCPFC13, the Commission approved the Terms for a Review of the Compliance Monitoring Scheme (CMS) (WCPFC13 Summary Report, paragraph 142 & Attachment H) (130.28 KB).
 The objective of the review is to assist CCMs to improve compliance with the Convention and CMMs and to this end the review will be forward looking and provide clear recommendations on how best to implement the CMS.
-A link is provided here:-(130.28 KB)
+The CMS Review Panel was appointed on 18 April 2017.

 The final compliance monitoring report (for reporting year 2015) as agreed by WCPFC13 (Dec 2016) is attached to the WCPFC13 Summary Report (1.39 MB).